 The final best practice for marketplace operators is being thoughtful about what technology they use to support their marketplace.
 Recognizing what technology can do for you, and what trade offs you take is important.
 Additionally, technology should be a forward-thinking exercise.
 It isn’t always about what technology can do right now, but what it will unlock for you over time.

-Some marketplace operators believe that they need to write their own code in order to compete.
+Some marketplace operators believe that they need to write all their own code in order to compete.
 But marketplaces grow because of their ability to execute sales, not because of their ability to build IP software.
 When businesses start to write code, they start incurring debt.
 Custom code requires tremendous overhead.
 Changing regulations, PCI compliance, privacy rules, and orchestration requirements all require increased spending, and upkeep.
+It's not about build versus buy.
+It's about building and buying.
+Build what is unique to your marketplace experience and leave the undifferentiated heavy lifting to a multi-vendor platform.
 Selecting the right platform is the best way to become successful, but it needs to benefit the democratization of the work to stay compliant and remain cutting edge.

 Ryan Lee reiterates: